-Step 4: Now select the right disk along with disk number to locate the SD card that is destined to be formatted.
-Once the right SD card appears in option on the screen, select the one and click Enter.
+Step 4: Now select the right disk along with the disk number to locate the SD card that is destined to be formatted.
+Once the right SD card appears in an option on the screen, select the one and click Enter.

 Step 5: In the command prompt, type Clean and press Enter to continue.

 Step 6: Nextly, Type to create a partition on the formatted SD card and click Enter.

 Step 7: In the command box, type format fs=ntfs (or format fs=exfat) and press "Enter" to format the drive with NTFS or exFAT.

 Step 8: By the end, type assigns letter=drive letter (for example, assign letter=E) to assign a drive letter and press Enter to complete the process.

 If the two of the above methods do not work for you, then here is another formatting option via windows disk management.
 The windows disk management is a build-in tool that mages the disk on the computer.
 It can also be used for formatting the storage devices.
 Here are the steps to format the SD card with the windows disk manager.

 Step 1: Start the process by clicking on My Computer and next select Management in options.

 Step 2: In the management option menu, click on Disk Management.